Coding-with-Adam/response-reporting-dashboard/README.md

 However, at minimum, to be considered by VOST Europe the dashboard should include the following elements:

-- an internal-facing page that vetter volunteers will use to note social media reports:
+- An internal-facing page ([see example](https://github.com/Coding-with-Adam/response-reporting-dashboard/blob/main/iternal.py)) that vetter volunteers will use to note social media reports:
     - Vetted user (predefined list)
     - Social media platform being reported (predefined list)
     - Link of content being reported